isma91/yu-gi-oh-api/readme.md

 ### Prepare Docker

+We prepare a Dockerfile to avoid installing all the dependencies needed to run the project, we take the `Europe/Paris` timezone so if you want to change you can set it in the `Dockerfile`.

+We already named the container `yu-gi-oh-api`, but you can rename it in the `docker-compose.yaml`.

-`docker-compose -f docker-compose.yml build` then `docker-compose -f docker-compose.yml up -d`
+Run `docker-compose -f docker-compose.yml build` then `docker-compose -f docker-compose.yml up -d` to have your container ready-to-use.

 ## Crontab